 - Use of video technology to enhance parent/staff communication

-For more detailed information regarding individual faculty member research interests and projects, please see UVa Neonatology RESEARCH PROJECTS_2017.
+For more detailed information regarding individual faculty member research interests and projects, please see this link for ongoing and possible projects.

 If you would like the UVA NICU’s participation in a clinical trial, please contact our Clinical Research Coordinator below.